-Here are answers to a number of questions that MOS has compiled over time.
+Here are answers to a number of questions that MOEC has compiled over time.

 What is the CEQR review process?

 The CEQR process is essentially a two-level process consisting of an initial assessmetn in which an Environmental Assessment Statement (EAS) is used to describe a project and to assess potential impacts.
 If potential significant adverse impacts are identified at this level, the lead agency issues a positivie declaration and an Environmental Impact Statement (EIS) is completed that analyzes, in detail, those impacts identified in the EAS.
 The lead agency provides guidance through the CEQR process.
 For more information see the CEQR Process Diagram.

 For convenience, CEQR reviews generally, may be considered to have nine stages.
 However, these do not have to be completed sequentially and actually may occur simultaneously.

 Project Development– project specifics are being defined, but a CEQR Review is expected to be required.

 EAS Drafting & Review– EAS form (short or full) is being completed.
 City agencies convened by lead agency are reviewing information supplied by applicant.
 Applicants are expected to respond to questions and provide information as needed.